Board of Governors

 Dr Liz Marr, Vice Chair of Governors

 Dr Liz Marr joined the Board in December 2011 and is Pro-Vice-Chancellor (Students) at the Open University.
 After leaving school and going straight into the workplace, she started university as a mature student.
 A BSc, MSc and PhD later, Liz began working as a lecturer at Manchester Metropolitan University where she eventually became Head of Widening Participation.
 In 2009, she moved to the OU where she has been able to pursue her passion – the provision of higher education as a means of achieving social justice; Liz holds a MBA in Higher Education Management.
 Liz is Vice Chair of Governors, a member of the Remuneration Committee and she chairs the Curriculum & Quality Group.
-Liz is Lead Governor for SEND and Safeguarding.
+Liz is Lead Governor for SEND, Safeguarding and Equality, Diversity & Inclusion..

 Richard Bartlett-Rawlings, Governor